MicrosoftDocs/windows-itpro-docs/browsers/edge/group-policies/address-bar-settings-gp.md

 # Address bar

 Microsoft Edge, by default, shows a list of search suggestions in the address bar.
-You can minimize network connections from Microsoft Edge to Microsoft services, hiding the functionality of the Address bar drop-down list.
+You can minimize network connections from Microsoft Edge to Microsoft services by hiding the functionality of the Address bar drop-down list.

 You can find the Microsoft Edge Group Policy settings in the following location of the Group Policy Editor unless otherwise noted in the policy: